Institutional Reform

 Most transportation agencies where created to build roads and are not well structured to support alternatives, particularly those that rely on “soft” programs such as Financial Incentives and Marketing.
 Transportation planning and funding practices are often biased toward capacity expansion, away from demand management alternatives (Comprehensive Planning).
 As a result, current planning organizations often overlook or undervalue TDM solutions, and so fail to implement TDM strategies as much as is justified.

 TDM Programs bridge traditional institutional and jurisdictional boundaries.
-For example, implementing TDM often involves coordination between transportation and land use decision-making, innovative public-private partnerships, and funding for non-traditional transportation programs.
+For example, implementing TDM often involves coordination between transportation and land use decision-making, innovative public-private partnerships (Engel and Galetovic 2014), and funding for non-traditional transportation programs.
 This may require new interorganization relationships.
 Since TDM affects consumer behavior, it may also involve new public participation and Marketing activities.

 Below are examples of institutional reforms and implementation activities: